Modern Slavery Statement - Whitworths

 As part of our due diligence processes into slavery and human trafficking, we abide by the ETI (Ethical Trading Industry) Base Code and have SEDEX Membership.
 We are regularly audited using the SMETA methodology which covers SEDEX’s 4 pillars of labour, health and safety, environment and business ethics.
 We share this information on the SEDEX platform with our customers.
 Ethical audits of this nature will cover ‘worker voice interviews’ held with no management or supervision interaction to ensure openness and honesty.

 We have a supply approval process incorporating a review of controls undertaken by our suppliers which includes produce sourced from territories outside the UK and EU which are potentially more at risk of slavery and human trafficking issues.
 The level of management control will be continually monitored.
 We also carry out a self-assessment of risk.
+We request all suppliers are members of SEDEX and link with us on the platform, in the case of suppliers based in “high risk” countries this is a condition of supply.

 Our policies are always accessible on the intranet and on our shared drives, or by making a request to the HR Team.
 They are shared with employees as they join our business.
 Some of our policies can be found attached to employee communication boards across our site.
 This Modern Slavery Statement is published on our website.